netdata/netdata/README.md

 ### :office: Who uses Netdata?

 Netdata is a very popular project.
-By checking [the stargazers on github]([https://github.com/netdata/netdata/](https://github.com/netdata/netdata/stargazers)) we will see that there are people from quite popular companies using Netdata, including SAP, Qualcomm, IBM, Amazon, Intel, AMD, Unity, Baidu, Cisco, Samsung, Netflix, Facebook and hundreds more.
+By checking [the stargazers on github]([https://github.com/netdata/netdata/](https://github.com/netdata/netdata/stargazers)) you will find people from quite popular companies including: SAP, Qualcomm, IBM, Amazon, Intel, AMD, Unity, Baidu, Cisco, Samsung, Netflix, Facebook and hundreds more.

-Netdata is also popular in Universities, including New York University, Columbia University, New Jersey University, and dozens more.
+Netdata is also popular in universities, including New York University, Columbia University, New Jersey University, and dozens more.

 ## :book: Documentation